 Sometimes people gather around a common interest such as art, music, or books.
 The object of interest is what draws together the community.
 Technology helps these communities stay in touch and grow worldwide.
 Even an age-old activity like fishing can be improved with technology.
 Fishbrain, for instance, lets users share catches with fellow fishers.
 With Fishbrain, an individual can join a global network of fishers and discover the best times and places to fish.

-Financial exchange can also pave the way to social interactions.
+Financial exchange can also pave the way for social interactions.
 People are moved to give to others out of kindness or simply because they want to help someone who might be struggling.
-Every penny has a story and that’s what Venmo users do when they comment what they’re giving money for.
+Every penny has a story and that’s what Venmo users do when they comment on what they’re giving money for.
 Venmo lets users send money to and request money from friends and family.
 With Venmo, users can also purchase from approved merchants.

-Strong beliefs, for example faith in God or a vegan lifestyle, have always united people and fostered communication among them.
+Strong beliefs, for example, faith in God or a vegan lifestyle, have always united people and fostered communication among them.
 The Shine app was designed to connect Christians.
 With Shine, Christian families can interact in a safe environment.
 Users can discover events, connect with other Christians, and form groups and communities.
 Users can also share about their everyday lives, make posts, and upload pictures and videos.

 To better understand the market, you should understand its players.
 Here’s a simple classification of social networks.